All posts

 5. Licensing Changes

-The Live Music Act 2012 deregulated live music in venues with a capacity under 500 (for alcohol-licensed premises).
-This means most pubs can host live music without any additional licensing.
+The Live Music Act 2012 deregulated live music in venues with a capacity under 500 (for alcohol-licensed premises) between 8am and 11pm — extended to 23:00 by the Licensing Act 2003 framework.
+This means most pubs can host live music without any additional licensing, but you still need a PRS for Music licence for the songwriter royalties.
 Many landlords still don’t know this — but those who do are taking advantage.

 What This Means for Artists